 22. Statement I: The thermal resistance of a multiple later is equal to the sum of the thermal resistance of the individual laminas.

 Statement II: Heat transferred is directly proportional to the temperature gradient in each layer.

-A. Statement I is true, Statement II is true and Statement II is the the solid surface by means of fans or pumps.
+A. (a)Statement I is true, Statement II is true and Statement II is the correct explanation for statement I.